TAMUSHPE/tamushpe-guides/docs/shpeathon26/introPhase/establish-company.md

 ## 📃 Details

 Now that you and your team have agreed on a product idea, it's time to establish your company!
-What a company stands for and how its viewed by the public is just as important as the products they sell.
+What a company stands for and how it's viewed by the public is just as important as the products they sell.
 In this section, you will create a company and define its mission, vision, and core values.

 ## 🔘 Example